joshbegley/nyt-latest/README.md

 https://www.nytimes.com/video/podcasts/100000011088898/are-rogue-ai-models-just-a-marketing-stunt.html

 **Watching Trump at the Patriot Games**\
-`Zolan Kanno-Youngs was at the finale of the Patriot Games, where President Trump made an appearance.
-He breaks down the role of sports in the Trump presidency on “The Call” with Natalie Kitroeff.`\
+`Zolan Kanno-Youngs, a White House correspondent for The New York Times, was at the finale of the Patriot Games, an athletic event marking the U.S.’s 250th birthday, where President Trump made an appearance.
+Mr. Kanno-Youngs breaks down the role of sports in the Trump presidency on “The Call” with Natalie Kitroeff.`\
 https://www.nytimes.com/video/us/politics/100000011088835/watching-trump-at-the-patriot-games.html

 **The Good List: 6 Things to Add Joy to Your Day**\